aymericbeaumet/metalsmith-concat/readme.md

 Default: `['**/*']`

 This defines which files are concatenated.
-This string will be interpreted as a [minimatch](https://github.com/isaacs/minimatch) pattern.
-An array of strings will be interpreted as distinct minimatch patterns, in this case the order of the patterns matters (it will determine the order in which the files are concatenated).
+This string will be interpreted as a [minimatch](https://github.com/isaacs/minimatch) pattern. **It is mandatory to use forward slashes, even on Windows.** An array of strings will be interpreted as distinct minimatch patterns, in this case the order of the patterns matters (it will determine the order in which the files are concatenated).

 _Note: during the search, these patterns will be evaluated relativetly to both the source path and the [search